Alias

 Specimen Preparation

-Swab: Place swab in swab specimen transport tube, break shaft off at scoreline, then recap tube.
+Swab: Place swab in Aptima swab specimen transport tube, break shaft off at scoreline, then recap tube.

-Urine: Transfer 2 mL urine within 24 hours to an Aptima Urine Specimen Transport Tube (ARUP supply #28908 PK/50 or 54556 PK/10).
+Urine: Transfer 2 mL urine within 24 hours to an Aptima Urine Specimen Transport Tube (ARUP supply #65760 single collection kit or #28908 pack of 50 collection kits).
 Liquid level must be between fill lines on tube.

 Other Acceptable Specimens